kentjx/Cohort-Analysis-/README.md

 Cohort Analysis is useful for identifying underlying trends, as well as finding out the top contributors to the revenue within the company

+For example, in the spreadsheet above, in May-2011, the company managed to engaged 284 Customers, and they are being regarded as one cohort.
+The next column, in Jul-2011, out of the 274 Customers, 54 of them were returning customers for the month of July.